-The Company has an investment in a VIE, in which it is not considered to be the primary beneficiary and therefore is not consolidated, but is considered an equity method investment.
-The VIE owns a newly constructed industrial property as further described in Note 5.
+The Company also has investments in certain VIEs, in which it is not considered to be the primary beneficiary and which are therefore not consolidated, but the VIEs are considered equity method investments.
+Each of these VIEs own a commercial property upon which the Company has foreclosed, as further described in Note 5.

-(q) Offering Costs Related to Issuance and Redemption of Preferred Stock
+(r) Offering Costs Related to Issuance and Redemption of Preferred Stock